thisismetis/Metis_Fundamentals/git_and_github/git_setup.md

 This variant in setup is not necessary, but may be helpful to those looking to develop their git experience or those who feel strongly about having a GitHub-editable version of course materials.
 If you are following this variant, it should **replace steps 2 and 3 above**.

+##  Go to repo
+While logged into your personal account on GitHub, go to the repo to be forked then cloned.

+For example, if you want to fork/clone this repo it is: https://github.com/thisismetis/nbm_metis_fundamentals

+---

 ##  Fork repo
 Upper right of github page: "Fork" the repo